-• CLEAN - Subfloor must be free of wax, paint, oil, sealers, adhesives and other debris.

-- FLAT Within 3/16" in 10' (5 mm in 3 m) and/or 1/8" in 6' (3 mm in 2 m).
+- CLEAN Subfloor must be free of wax paint oil sealers adhesives and other debris. - FLAT Within 3/16" in 10' (5 mm in 3 m) and/or 1/8" in 6' (3 mm in 2 m).
 Sand high areas or joints.
 Fill low areas with a latex additive cementitious leveling compound of 3,000-PSI minimum compressive strength patch and underlayment.
-Follow the instructions of the leveling compound manufacturer.
-Leveling compounds must be tested for moisture to ensure they are within the specified requirements for proper installation. - DRY Check and document moisture content of the subfloor using the appropriate moisture test.
-Moisture content of wood subfloors must not exceed 12% as indicated by a wood moisture meter, and be within 3% moisture content. of the product being installed. • STRUCTURALLY SOUND - Nail or screw any loose areas that squeak.
-Wood panels should exhibit an adequate - nailing pattern.
+Follow the instructions of the leveling compound manufacturer, Leveling compounds must be tested for moisture to ensure they are within the specified requirements for proper installation. - DRY Check and document moisture content of the subfloor using the appropriate moisture test.
+Moisture content of wood subfloors must not exceed 12% as indicated by a wood moisture meter, and be within 3% moisture content. of the product being installed. - STRUCTURALLY SOUND Nail or screw any loose areas that squeak.
+Wood panels should exhibit an adequate nailing pattern.
 A typical pattern is 6" (15 cm) along bearing edges and 12" (30 cm) along intermediate supports.
 Flatten edge swell as necessary.
 Replace any water-damaged, swollen or delaminated subflooring or underlayments.
-NOTE: Subfloors with excessive vertical movement should be avoided.
+NOTE: Avoid subfloors with excessive vertical movement.
 Optimum performance of hardwood floor covering products occurs when there is little horizontal or vertical movement of the subfloor.
-If the subfloor has excessive vertical movement (deflection) before installation of the flooring, it is likely it will do so after installation of the flooring is complete.
+If the subfloor has excessive vertical movement (deflection) before the installation of the flooring it is likely it will do so after installation of the flooring is complete.
+As flooring manufacturers we are unable to evaluate each engineered system.
+Spacing and spans, as well as their engineering methods, are the responsibility of the builder, engineer, architect on consumer, who is better able to evaluate the expected result based on site related performance.